the-virtual-brain/tvb-root/tvb_framework/tvb/interfaces/rest/bids_monitoring/README.md

    $ python launch_bids_monitor.py --rest-url=http://localhost:9090 --bids-dir=user/doc/BIDS_SAMPLE
 ```

-where  `-rest-url` is the url on which TVB rest server is running and `-bids-dir` is the BIDS root directory which is to be monitored for new files
+where  `-rest-url` is the url on which TVB rest server is running and `-bids-dir` is the BIDS root directory which is to be monitored for new files.
+Please note that bids monitor will only trigger when files are added inside subject directories.

 Build BIDS dataset for time_series